vigetlabs/blendid/CONTRIBUTING.md

 # Contribution Guidelines

-Thanks you for considering a contribution to Blended
+Thanks you for considering a contribution to Blended.

 ## Getting Started